-Auxiliary Equipment
+4.5 Auxiliary Equipment

-The DirectFlo rarely operates as a stand-alone unit.
-As discussed in Chapter 2, a microabrasive blasting system usually contains a dust collector, a WorkStation, and an air dryer, along with the DF1400.
-Optimum operation of the DF1400 is in many ways dependent upon proper operation of its auxiliary components.
+As discussed in Chapter 2, a micro-abrasive blasting system usually contains a dust collector, a workstation, and an air dryer, along with the PF2400.
+Optimum operation of the PF2400 is in many ways dependent upon proper operation of its auxiliary components.
 Detailed operation and maintenance procedures for these units are contained in each individual unit's instruction manual.
 Only basic maintenance concerns are mentioned here as part of an overall system maintenance plan.